ozanozisik/orsum/README.md

 <li>--files: Paths for the enrichment result files. (required)
 <li>--outputFolder: Path for the output result files.
 If it is not specified, results are written to the current directory. (optional, default=".")
 <li>--createHF: Forces the creation of new hierarchy file, otherwise orsum tries to read, if absent creates it. (optional)
 <li>--rules: List of ordered numbers of the rules to apply while summarizing.
-First rule is numbered 1.
-It should be run first.
-By default, all the rules are run from 1 to 10. (optiona)
+By default, all the rules are run from 1 to 9. (optional)
 <li>--maxRepSize: The maximum size of a representative term.
-Terms bigger than this will not be discarded but also will not be used to represent other terms.
-By default, maxRepSize = 5000 but we advise using a lower number, the default might change to 2000 soon. (optional, default=5000)
+Terms bigger than this will not be discarded but also will not be used to represent other terms. (optional, default=2000)
 <li>--outputAll: When this option is used, a summary file is created after applying each rule, otherwise only final summary is created. (optional)
 </ul>
 </br>